Audiobooks Working Group

 New members of the group are strongly encouraged to read the group’s Newbie document which includes links to important resources.
 New members are also encouraged to send a short introductory e-mail to the group’s primary mail list.

-Teleconferences are held weekly at a time agreed upon by the group.
+Teleconferences are held at a time agreed upon by the group (but there are no regular meetings).
 The meeting and its agenda is announced at least 24 hours before the meeting begins.
 Minutes are taken for every meeting and are automatically published after the meeting in a provisional format.
 A more readable, cleaned-up format is published usually within 24 hours after the meeting ends.
 These minutes are considered as “Drafts” until they are approved at the next teleconference when they become official.

 The charter also says that: